Altoros/eyes-recognizer/README.md

 * Open the `chat-bot-api` directory in your favourite code editor
 * Create `.env` file using contents from sample file nearby
 * Replace contents of `RECOGNITION_API_URL`, `API_KEY` variables with values collected on previous steps
+* Download archives with training images https://drive.google.com/drive/folders/0B09oCGkIGumzbUszMnNCei1KdWM?usp=sharing
 * Pause for the discussion on classifiers.
+Copy files to `./src/tasks`.
 Train the Watson to recognize the eyes: `npm run train`.
-That step requires `.zip` archives with training samples.
-Observe the output and copy `classifier_id`
-* Replace contents of `CLASSIFIER_ID` variable in `.env` with the copied value from training
 * Run the development server with `npm run dev`
 * Pause for the discussion on configuration.
 Observe the contents of `./src/config.js`.
 * Pause for the discussion on build artifacts.
 Create a build artifact for deployment with `npm run build`.
 Observe the contents of `./dist` directory
 * Create a `./manifest.yml` file:
 ```
----
 applications:
 - name: eyes-recognizer-api
   memory: 128M
   buildpack: https://github.com/cloudfoundry/nodejs-buildpack
-  host: eyes-recognizer-api
+  host: eyes-recognizer-api-<<YOUR-NAME>>
 ```
 * Finally, deploy the application using the command line: `cf push`.
 Observe the command line output for a URL of the deployed app
 * Pause for the discussion on logs.
-Tail the logs of the application with `cf logs eyes-recognizer-api`
+Print the logs of the application with `cf logs --recent eyes-recognizer-api`
 * Open a `eyes-recognizer-ui` in your code editor and modify `./config/prod.env.js` with the URL of the deployed API
 * Rebuild and redeploy the `eyes-recognizer-ui` with `npm run build` and `cf push`
 * Open the URL of deployed `eyes-recognizer-ui` and try to analyze a couple of images